ziymaxcode/ziymaxcode/README.md

 ### Hi there, I'm Ziyan 👋

-I'm a passionate developer and student from Karnataka, India, currently exploring the exciting world of mobile and web development.
+I'm a passionate developer and student from Karnataka, India, currently exploring the exciting world of development.
 I love turning cool ideas into real applications.

 ---